 Once you have an idea in mind, there really are no limits as to how you take an old window and decorate in a way that’s all your own.
 These ideas can get your creative juices flowing.
 Old windows are a simple, inexpensive way to pretty up a wall or mantel or to use in a functional and practical way, while still being pretty!

 If you try any of these ideas, I’d love to hear about it!
-Please comment back – and with pictures!
+Please tag me on Instagram or comment back!!

 If you know someone who would enjoy these projects, please share!